-is concerned with the assessment, diagnosis, treatment and prevention of mental disorders.
-While they often work in medical settings, clinical psychologists are not medical doctors and do not prescribe medications
+Clinical psychology is concerned with the assessment, diagnosis, treatment, and prevention of mental disorders.
+While professionals in this field often work in medical settings, clinical psychologists are not medical doctors and do not prescribe medications in most states.

-Clinical psychology represents the largest subfield of psychologists.
-Specialty areas within clinical psychology include child mental health, adult mental health, learning disabilities, emotional disturbances, substance abuse, geriatrics and health psychology.
+Clinical psychology also represents the single largest subfield of psychologists.
+While all clinical psychologists are interested in mental health, there are actually a wide variety of sub-specialties within this field.
+Some of these specialty areas include child mental health, adult mental health, learning disabilities, emotional disturbances, substance abuse, geriatrics, and health psychology.

 In addition to working with clients, clinical psychologists have to keep detailed records of client assessment, diagnosis, therapeutic goals and treatment notes.
 These records help clinicians and clients track progress and are often needed for billing and insurance purposes.